apache/beam/website/src/_posts/2019-05-01-adding-data-sources-to-sql.md

 data interactively, be it Batch or Streaming.
 If you haven't tried it, check out [http://bit.ly/ExploreBeamSQL](http://bit.ly/ExploreBeamSQL).

-A nice feature of the SQL CLI is that you can use `CREATE TABLE` commands to *add* data sources to be accessed in the CLI.
+A nice feature of the SQL CLI is that you can use `CREATE EXTERNAL TABLE` commands to *add* data sources to be accessed in the CLI.
 Currently, the CLI supports creating tables from BigQuery, PubSub, Kafka, and text files.
 In this post, we explore how to add new data sources, so that you will be able to consume data from other Beam sources.

 <!--more-->